bee64/chrome-archive/READMe.md

 A Chrome extension to help you manage your tabs!

 ## TODO
-* Add Icon
-* Hover styles for trash can icon
 * Don't allow save w/o name
 * Animations
 * Add individual tab to existing entries